-- Brilliant, but Lazy: He was very intelligent, and a famously talented multi-instrumentalist, but personal issues, both within himself and with Richards and Jagger made him lose faith in the Stones, going from the leader of the band to "that guy with the weird instruments", since he refused to play guitar or write any songs by the end.
+- Brilliant, but Lazy: Jones was very intelligent, and a famously talented multi-instrumentalist, but personal issues, both within himself and with Richards and Jagger, made him lose faith in the Stones and their musical direction, going from the leader of the band to "that guy with the weird instruments", since he refused to play guitar or write any songs by the end.
 In his earlier years, one of his childhood friends said, "He was a rebel without a cause, but when examinations came he was brilliant."

 - The Casanova: In his time, Brian was behind only Bill Wyman within the Stones in the number of girls he slept with.

 - Crippling Overspecialization: Jones was a brilliant multi-instrumentalist, but he either couldn't or wouldn't write songs.
 When Jagger and Richards stepped up to the plate to write original material for the band, Jones's role diminished considerably, especially since a lot of the new material was guitar-based, and Jones had gotten bored with guitar.
 Supposedly, before he left the band, Jones asked what he could play during a recording session that was otherwise progressing fine without him, to which Jagger sneered, "I don't know, Brian.
 What can you play?"

 - The Dandy: Brian loved fashion, and really embraced the androgynous style of the time.